Go Shiozaki: All Japan Pro Wrestling (2013–2015)

-Return to Noah (2015–present)
+Return to Pro Wrestling Noah (2015–2025)

+GHC Heavyweight Championship reign (2015–2016)

 On November 20, 2015, Shiozaki returned to Noah, announcing he wanted to again wrestle in his original home promotion.
 His interview segment was interrupted by Minoru Suzuki, who offered him a spot in his Suzuki-gun stable.
 On November 26, Shiozaki defeated Mitsuhiro Kitamiya in his Noah return match.
 When Takashi Sugiura turned on Noah and joined Suzuki-gun on December 23, Shiozaki announced that he wanted to join the promotion in its battle with Suzuki-gun.
 Naomichi Marufuji, however, turned his offer down.
 On January 31, 2016, Shiozaki's tag team partner Yoshinobu Kanemaru turned on him and joined Suzuki-gun.
 At the end of the show, Marufuji, after losing the GHC Heavyweight Championship to Sugiura, finally accepted Shiozaki's help in the war between Noah and Suzuki-gun.
 On May 28, Shiozaki defeated Sugiura to win the GHC Heavyweight Championship for the third time.
 Shiozaki made his first successful title defense on June 12 against Suzuki-gun member Shelton X Benjamin.
 The following day, Shiozaki officially re-signed with Noah, ending his days as a freelancer.
 On July 30, Shiozaki lost the GHC Heavyweight Championship back to Sugiura.

+GHC Tag Team Championship pursuits (2016–2018)

-On December 3, Shiozaki and Maybach Taniguchi defeated K.E.S.
-(Davey Boy Smith Jr. and Lance Archer) to win the GHC Tag Team Championship.
-They lost the title to Kenoh and Masa Kitamiya on January 21, 2017.
-Shiozaki regained the title with new partner Atsushi Kotoge on August 26, losing it to Muhammad Yone and Quiet Storm on October 1.
+On December 2, Shiozaki and Maybach Taniguchi defeated Davey Boy Smith Jr. and Lance Archer to win GHC Tag Team Championship.
+They lost the titles to Kenoh and Masa Kitamiya on January 21, 2017.
+On August 26 Shiozaki and Atsushi Kotoge defeated Maybach Taniguchi and Naomichi Marufuji to win GHC Tag Team Championship.
+They lost the titles to Muhammad Yone and Quiet Storm on October 1.
+In November, Shiozaki won his block in the 2017 Global League Tournament with a record of five wins and one loss and one draw, advancing to the finals.
+On November 19, Shiozaki was defeated in the final by Kenoh.

-On April 29, 2018, Shiozaki and Kaito Kiyomiya won the GHC Tag Team Championship from The Aggression (Katsuhiko Nakajima and Masa Kitamiya), but lost the titles back to them in their first defense exactly one month later.
-On August 18, he unsuccessfully challenged Takashi Sugiura for the GHC Heavyweight Championship.
-Go Shiozaki took part of the 2018 Global League, winning 4 matches and losing 3, making 8 points and failing to advance to the finals.
-However, after Naomichi Marufuji and Akitoshi Saito vacated the GHC Tag Team Championship, Shiozaki formed a team with Katsuhiko Nakajima, and together, they defeated Cody Hall and Maybach Taniguchi in the first round, and Kenoh and Masa Kitamiya at the finals, capturing the titles.
-They would lose the titles 9 days later against Maybach Taniguchi and a debuting Yuji Hino.
-They had their rematch on January 6, but they failed to regain the titles.
-Muhammed Yone and Quiet Storm would defeat the team of Taniguchi and Hino and become the new Tag Champions, after the match, Shiozaki and Nakajima challenged the new champions to a title match, and they accepted.
-The match took place on February 24, and Shiozaki and Nakajima won the match, winning the titles once again.
-After the match, Eddie Edwards and Masa Kitamiya came to the ring and challenged the new champions, this led to a title match on March 10, which the team of Shiozaki and Nakajima won, retaining their titles.
+On January 6, 2018 Shiozaki saved Kaito Kiyomiya from an assault by Kenoh and Takashi Sugiura, the two would form a partnership, later dubbed as "GO-KAI".
+From March until April, Kiyomiya and Shiozaki took part of the Global Tag League, finishing the tournament with three wins, one loss and three draws, advancing to the finals.
+In the finals, Kiyomiya and Shiozaki defeated Kenoh and Sugiura to win the tournament.
+On April 29 at Great Voyage in Niigata, Kiyomiya and Shiozaki defeated The Aggression (Masa Kitamiya and Katsuhiko Nakajima) to win the GHC Tag Team Championship.
+They lost the titles back to The Aggression on May 29.
+In November, Shiozaki took part in the 2018 Global League, where he finished the tournament with four wins and three losses, failing to advance to the finals of the tournament.